 Let us remember that Disneyfied characters/princes/princesses are leagues and epochs away from their originating source material [see my 2/14 HuffPost piece on this].
 Disney characters are caricatures of characters, wholly melting potted, western world appropriated and apple-pie Americanized over the decades by a shining, bright and exuberant American business phenomenon globally known, loved and supported as Disney .
 They are fully commercialized products.
 These distilled, techni-colored, kid-oriented reduxes of age-old figures, gleaned from history, folktales and mythologies, have been reduced to such a commerce-generating, innocuous point, that they should be considered as eligible for universal wear by anyone or anything.

 So if this is the case, then only people of Polynesian descent can let their kids wear Moana costumes?
 Then only Arab kids can wear Princess Jasmine costumes, right?
 And then, only children of ancient North American cultures can wear Pocahontas costumes?
 Well, then, which tribes can or cannot wear her costume?
 And only black children can wear Tiana costumes, correct?
 Would that be only creole blacks?
-And so – just making sure, as I want to be consistent – only white children of Europe or European descent can dress up as characters of that tiara’d triumvirate, Cinderella, Snow White and Sleeping Beauty, right?
+And so – just making sure, as I want to be consistent – only white children from Europe or European descent can dress up as characters of that tiara’d triumvirate, Cinderella, Snow White and Sleeping Beauty, right?
 And what about Ariel?
 Should only redheaded white kids be able to don the mermaid’s tail?
-Gingers are a stalwart collective, so we must defer there too; don’t you think?
+Gingers are a stalwart collective; so we must defer there too, don’t you think?

 Cultural Appropriation Prohibition reaches deep into homes and families to impose the simplest restrictions on parental rights over their children, even in matters as light-hearted and joyously playful as dress up for trick or treat.
 In doing so, PC quashers are suggesting parents do not possess even the right or capacity to introduce their children to topics on people of different cultures or societies over time.
 That cuts a slippery slope to knowledge restriction and educational censorship via what one could construe as appropriation censorship of the intellectual kind .
+What the Left previously attacked when faith-based practices of Conservatives guided political paths, it now carries like a flag into war against freedom of expression and its tangential Right to free speech.

 Here is how I define it: Intellectual Appropriation Censorship or Prohibition is the mandated restriction against the possession of knowledge of any facts, treatises, studies or viewpoints held by anyone not of any given topic’s direct lineage by way of racial or cultural heritage, as well as the restriction against the passing on of that knowledge – aka to teach – on any given topic outside of one’s own racial or cultural heritage.